lardemua/atom/atom_examples/README.md

 which puts the bagfiles in the folder defined in your $BAG_FILES environment variable.
 See the [ATOM documentation](https://lardemua.github.io/atom_documentation/getting_started/#set-environment-variables)

 In the specific instructions for each example, the links to download bagfiles and datasets are given.
-However, **if downloaded all atom examples data using the above instruction you can ignore those parts**.
+However, **if you downloaded all atom examples data using the above instruction you can ignore those parts**.